-To expand its international reach, LBC Express, Inc. has also entered into agreements with affiliates and remittance fulfillment agents in a dozen countries and territories outside of the Philippines.
-These agents include international remittance houses such as Money Exchange in Spain; Al Ghurair Exchange, Al Falah Exchange and Speed Remit in the United Arab Emirates; TML Remittance Center and Placid Express in Malaysia; Far East Express and RJ Mart in Taiwan; and Manila Trading in Australia, among others, as well as Philippine financial institutions with strong international presence such as Metrobank, Land Bank of the Philippines and RCBC.
-Through the extended networks of its agents, the Company provided fulfillment services for inbound remittances originating from over 14 other countries and territories (as of December 31, 2017), although the Company transacts only with its direct agents.
-Under the terms of the fulfillment partnership agreements that the Company enters into, direct agents are permitted only limited use of the "LBC" name, trademarks and other protected signs when transacting business on behalf of the Company and still carrying on business under their own corporate and trade names.
-The Company receives a fixed percentage of the agent's revenues in exchange for its services in relation to inbound international remittances.
-The Company requires most of its remittance agents to maintain a revolving fund for advance funding cover, which must be replenished when the balance falls beneath a set threshold.
-This is to ensure that the Company bears minimal credit risk when making payouts on behalf of international agents.
-In addition, most of the agreements have in place a maximum remittance value per transaction as a further risk mitigation tool, typically ranging from ₱75,000 to ₱100,000.
+To expand its international reach, LBC Express has also entered into agreements with affiliates and remittance fulfillment agents in a dozen countries and territories outside of the Philippines.
+These agents include international remittance houses such as Money Exchange in Spain; Al Ghurair Exchange, Al Falah Exchange and Speed Remit in the United Arab Emirates; TML Remittance Center and Placid Express in Malaysia; Far

+East Express and RJ Mart in Taiwan; and Manila Trading in Australia, among others, as well as Philippine financial institutions with strong international presence such as Metrobank, Land Bank of the Philippines and RCBC.
+Through the extended networks of its agents, LBC Express provided fulfillment services for inbound remittances originating from over 14 other countries and territories (as of December 31, 2018), although LBC Express transacts only with its direct agents.
+Under the terms of the fulfillment partnership agreements that LBC Express enters into, direct agents are permitted only limited use of the "LBC" name, trademarks and other protected signs when transacting business on behalf of LBC Express and still carrying on business under their own corporate and trade names.
+LBC Express receives a fixed percentage of the agent's revenues in exchange for its services in relation to inbound international remittances.
+LBC Express requires most of its remittance agents to maintain a revolving fund for advance funding cover, which must be replenished when the balance falls beneath a set threshold.
+This is to ensure that LBC Express bears minimal credit risk when making payouts on behalf of international agents.
+In addition, most of the agreements have in place a maximum remittance value per transaction as a further risk mitigation tool, typically ranging from \$\mathbb{P}75,000 to \mathbb{P}100,000.